BruceWind/AESJniEncrypt/README.md

 ![unconfused so](https://github.com/weizongwei5/AESJniEncrypt/raw/master/img/unobfscator_debugapk.png)
 ![confused so](https://github.com/weizongwei5/AESJniEncrypt/raw/master/img/obfscator_screen.png)

-Contrast: Confused  SO file is three times the size before confusion.
+Confused SO file is three times the size of original SO file.
 If the size of SO file bother you, you can disable obfscator-lvvm.
 It is unnecessary.

-### In addition, I have to told you:
+### In addition, what I have to tell you:
-Because you need to do signature verification, I cann't provide jcenter dependencies, pls forgive me!
+Because you need to do signature verification, I can't provide **jcenter** dependencies, pls forgive me!

 Regardless of how secure the code, I still against that the key being stored in the code.

-To compile a SO confused native code, you need to modify the externalNativeBuild in the aesjni/build.gradle file and configure the Obfuscator-LLVM under the NDK.
+To compile a SO confused native code, you need to modify the `externalNativeBuild` in the aesjni/build.gradle and configure the Obfuscator-LLVM under the NDK.

 This is my NDK configuration obfuscator tutorial: [Obfuscator-LLVM-4.0-BUILD-NDK](https://github.com/weizongwei5/Obfuscator-LLVM-4.0-BUILD-NDK)